Star 历史趋势

 • Use a dedicated read-only API user on the router (see RouterOS Setup below)

-• The encryption key for stored credentials is auto-generated and saved to /data/.secret (mode 0600) — keep your Docker volume secure
+• User passwords are scrypt-hashed in /data/users.json (mode 0600); the encryption key for stored router credentials is auto-generated and saved to /data/.secret (mode 0600) — keep your Docker volume secure

 Quick Start